 Both modular and manufactured homes are further inspected upon installation at their sites to ensure complete safety for the home occupants.

 Manufactured and modular are all significantly more affordable than site-built homes.
 The primary reason that these homes are constructed in one place is that it allows for controlled production costs.
 They are constructed inside a factory and therefore are also typically constructed in a fraction of the amount of time a site-built home is which can lead to fewer delays in supplies being delivered and additional costs coming up.

-Throughout the Gulf Coast of Florida we continue to see quite a bit more mobile homes compared to modular homes.
+Throughout the Gulf Coast of Florida, we continue to see quite a bit more mobile homes compared to modular homes.
 The reason for this is due to the age of most mobile home parks in the area.
-When these parks were built decades ago then the original owners put all mobile homes in to the park for their residents and did not add modular homes to their site plan.
+When these parks were built decades ago the original owners put all mobile homes into the park for their residents and did not add modular homes to their site plan.
 As the years continued to go on more and more of the original owners sold their mobile homes and the new owners remodeled and updated the current mobile home to what is seen today.